 This was also reflected in practice.
 Zionist leader David Ben-Gurion opposed the displacement of Arab fellahin, agricultural laborers who cultivated the land, whom he viewed as "the most important asset of the native population" and said 'under no circumstances must we touch land belonging to the fellahs or worked by them".
 In addition, much of the land was purchased - over half of it from non-Arabs and another 25% from Palestinian-Arabs.

 Still, everyday critics of Israel and Zionism rarely acknowledge what many more learned detractors have documented about this supposed expulsion, here characterized as "atrocity."
-The Jewish Federation of North America has amassed a large amount of documentation proving that not only was there no “ethnic cleansing” per se, which generally implies genocide, but much of the alleged transference or expulsion of Arabs that supposedly occurred was not at the behest of the Zionists but rather, the invading Arab governments.
+There is a large amount of documentation proving that not only was there no “ethnic cleansing” per se, which generally implies genocide, but much of the alleged transference or expulsion of Arabs that supposedly occurred was not at the behest of the Zionists but rather, the invading Arab governments.
 Reporting from The Economist, a frequent critic of Zionism, from October 2, 1948 stated:

 “Of the 62,000 Arabs who formerly lived in Haifa not more than 5,000 or 6,000 remained.
 Various factors influenced their decision to seek safety in flight.
 There is but little doubt that the most potent of the factors were the announcements made over the air by the Higher Arab Executive, urging the Arabs to quit....It was clearly intimated that those Arabs who remained in Haifa and accepted Jewish protection would be regarded as renegades.'